tomfriwel/notes/git.md

 ### create and switch to new branch
 `$ git checkout -b iss53`

-### remove files in a folder from version control withou deleting them from the filesystem
+### remove files in a folder from version control without deleting them from the filesystem

 `$ git rm -r --cached folder/*`